casper-bug/asciicam/README.md

 ## License

-ASCIICam is open source and free to use, modify, and distribute.
+ASCIICAM is open source and free to use, modify, and distribute.

 ## Credits